yizhongw/llm-temporal-alignment/README.md

-# llm-temporal-alignment
+# Set the Clock: Temporal Alignment of Pretrained Language Models

-This repo contains the code for our paper [llm-temporal-alignment](https://arxiv.org).
+This repo contains the code for our paper [Set the Clock: Temporal Alignment of Pretrained Language Models](https://arxiv.org).

 We are currently working on reorganizing our code base for public release alongside [our dataset](https://huggingface.co/datasets).
 Please check back in soon!